feandev/Portfolio/README.md

 # Hi :raised_hand:

 My name is Paweł Jarmakowicz and I am front-end developer.
-My current goal is a software tester position.<br>Let's hunt some bugs together ! :mag: :bug:
+My current goal is to become a software tester.<br>Let's hunt some bugs together ! :mag: :bug:

 ## My experience in IT :floppy_disk:

 I worked for over 4 years at Intredo, a full-service marketing company.
 My responsibilities mainly included creating new and maintaining existing websites.
 I conducted functional and UI tests of websites.
 I reported errors in Jira.
 These experiences sparked my passion for testing and bug-finding.
 Currently, I am developing my testing knowledge through various courses and my own projects.
-My current goal is to become a software tester.

 ## My Projects :clipboard: